This type of court case can give you everything a divorce does, except for ending the marriage. You are still legally married.

 You were both under age 18 when you married.
 You did not have parental or court approval.

 One or both of you were already married to someone else when the marriage took place.

 One of you could not consent to the marriage, because of mental incapacity or alcohol or drugs.

 One of you used force, threats, or fraud to make the other marry you.

 You have not chosen to keep living together as spouses after turning 18, getting the ability to consent, or after the force or threat stopped or discovery of the fraud.

 It depends.
-In the case of marriage by fraud or duress, only the spouse who was the victim of force or fraud can ask the court for a declaration of invalidity.
-Talk to a lawyer if you want to file this kind of case, or have been served with such a petition.
+In the case of marriage by fraud or duress, only the spouse who was the victim of force or fraud can ask the court for this.
+Talk to a lawyer if you want to file this kind of case, or if you have been served with such a petition.